 Another good tip for time-saving is to make up a big batch of the sauce, you can even do the meatballs too if you want, and freeze some of it for busy days.
 Then you can just grab some out of the freezer, defrost, heat up and cook some pasta.

 I try and have a few meals in tubs in the freezer for days like that.
 Especially when the kids have activities or we have been out most the day.

-If you are gluten free, then this Spaghetti and Meatballs can be made using a gluten free pasta of choice, there are many different varieties out there to choose from.
-I will sometimes use brown rice pasta, as a slighter healthier alternative to regular pasta and it’s the closest in taste and texture I have found.
+If you are gluten free, then this Spaghetti and Meatballs can be made using a gluten free pasta of choice as well as gluten free stock and Worcestershire sauce (quite a few options available.
+I will sometimes use brown rice pasta, as a slighter healthier alternative to regular pasta and it's the closest in taste and texture I have found.

 With spaghetti and meatballs, some plate up the pasta and then add the sauce and meatballs to the top, but we love to spoon out the meatballs, then add the spaghetti in the sauce and toss to coat, it just makes it taste so much better, to have all the spaghetti covered in sauce.
-Then you can add back in the meatballs and sprinkle with a little fresh Italian parsley or even some basil and then a sprinkling of cheese as part of your Healthy Extra A allowance.
+Then you can add back in the meatballs and sprinkle with a little fresh Italian parsley or even some basil and then a sprinkling of parmesan cheese.

 Love pasta dishes?
 Check out some of these delicious pasta recipes:

 - Chicken, Broccoli and Cauliflower Pasta Bake

 - Creamy Vegetable Pasta Bake